urosolia/urosolia.github.io/_posts/2021-8-6-MPC Part II.markdown

 	<img src="/images/blog/mpc_II/CLQR.png" width="500" />
 </p>

 The LMPC improves the closed-loop performance until the closed-loop trajectory converges to a steady-state behavior.
 In this example, the controller iteratively improves the performance until the closed-loop trajectory converges to the unique global optimal solution to the above infinite time constrained LQR problem.
-For more details please refer to [1].
+For more details please refer to [1] and [2].
 <p align="center">
 <img src="/images/blog/mpc_II/closed-loop.png" width="350" />
 <img src="/images/blog/mpc_II/costImprovement.png" width="350" />